 There are many types of meditation used to address pain, including transcendental meditation (in which one focuses on a mantra or repeated sound) and concentration meditation (in which one focuses on one word or stimulus).

 These techniques can help battle the stress caused by chronic pain.
 Deep breathing causes the heart rate to lower, which makes it ideal for those experiencing pain-related anxiety or panic.
-Progressive muscle relaxation, meanwhile, involves tightening then releasing each muscle in the body, with an aim of helping one relax or fall asleep.
+Progressive muscle relaxation, meanwhile, involves tightening and then releasing each muscle in the body, with the aim of helping one relax or fall asleep.
 Positive affirmations can be used during breathing to enhance one’s sense of being able to cope with pain.

 We have mentioned just a few natural approaches to pain.
 If you are battling pain, see your doctor about possible natural approaches that can work for you.
-There is an inexorable link between our physical and mental
+There is an inexorable link between our physical and mental states, so tackling stress and negative thought patterns can go a long way toward greater empowerment.

 Visit our job board regularly to find companies offering jobs for veterans, and follow our blog and social media profiles to get news of job fairs in your area.By Lucy Wyndham